 In addition, a puncture biopsy of the abscess material is also usually performed to identify the specific cause of the infection, in order to decide the most effective treatment.
-An examination of the nervous system and the brain will also be carried out to check their condition and the level of intracranial pressure.
+An examination of the central nervous system and the brain will also be carried out to check their condition and the level of intracranial pressure.

 The best thing to do to get an accurate assessment is to put yourself in good hands, since this injury is not easily detected and can be confused with other types of pathologies such as brain tumor.